The iQOO Neo 8 Offers Flagship Features At Astonishing Prices

 iQOO Neo 8’s launch price

-In China, the iQOO Neo 8 is currently priced at CNY 2,299 for the base variant with 12GB RAM and 256GB storage.
-This can go up to CNY 2,899 for the top variant with 16GB RAM and 512GB storage.
+In China, the iQOO Neo 8 is currently priced at HKD 2,541 (approx.) for the base variant with 12GB RAM and 256GB storage.
+This can go up to HKD 3,204 (approx.) for the top variant with 16GB RAM and 512GB storage.

-As for the iQOO Neo 8 Pro, prices start at CNY 3,099 for the base variant with 16GB RAM and 256GB storage and can go up to CNY 3,399 for the top variant with 512GB storage.
+As for the iQOO Neo 8 Pro, prices start at HKD 3,425 (approx.) for the base variant with 16GB RAM and 256GB storage and can go up to HKD 3,757 (approx.) for the top variant with 512GB storage.

 We expect the company to alter the prices for other markets based on the manufacturing requirements.